BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

   - `minimum_depth_channel` *uint8* Minimum number of block confirmations before the LSP accepts a channel as confirmed and sends `channel_ready` (previously `funding_locked`).
     - MAY be 0 to allow 0conf channels.
     - MUST be 0 or greater.
-  - `minimum_onchain_payment_confirmations` *uint8* Minimum number of block confirmations before the LSP accepts an onchain payment as confirmed.
+  - `minimum_onchain_payment_confirmations` *uint8* Minimum number of block confirmations before the LSP accepts an on-chain payment as confirmed.
 This is a lower bound.
 The LSP MAY set `onchain_block_confirmations_required` in the order even higher.
     - MAY be 0 to allow 0conf payments.
     - MUST be 0 or greater.
   - `supports_zero_channel_reserve` *boolean* Indicates if the LSP supports [zeroreserve](https://github.com/ElementsProject/lightning/pull/5315).
-  - `min_required_onchain_sat` *LSPS0.sat or null* Indicates the minimum amount of satoshi (`order_total_sat` see below) that is required for the LSP to accept a payment onchain.
+  - `min_required_onchain_sat` *LSPS0.sat or null* Indicates the minimum amount of satoshi (`order_total_sat` see below) that is required for the LSP to accept a payment on-chain.
-    - The LSP MUST allow onchain payments equal or above this value.
+    - The LSP MUST allow on-chain payments equal or above this value.
     - MUST be 0 or greater.
-    - MAY be null if onchain payments are NOT supported.
+    - MAY be null if on-chain payments are NOT supported.
   - `max_channel_expiry_blocks` *uint32* The maximum number of blocks a channel can be leased for.
     - MUST be 1 or greater.
   - `min_client_balance_sat` *LSPS0.sat* Minimum number of satoshi that the client MUST request.